 This articles is supposed to be about your child’s first Confession so it will not develop the above themes any further but I am sure that any parent reading this will have got the idea, namely, it would be wonderful if your child’s first Confession were an occasion when you yourself are moved to make your Confession and a more conscious and intentional living of the Christian life, even if you are already a regular penitent.
 There could not be a more powerful witness to your children of the value of this great Sacrament than the whole family going to Confession and experiencing its great graces together.

-Children who have been Baptised and are in Year 2 or above, are encouraged to receive this Sacrament.
-Generally, at St Augustine’s and St Joseph’s Parishes, this sacrament is offered during Term 4 of the school year.
+Children who have been Baptised and are in Year 3 or above, are encouraged to receive this Sacrament in preparation for receiving 1st Eucharist (Communion) later in the year.
+Generally, at St Augustine’s and St Joseph’s Parishes, 1st Reconciliation is offered during Term 3 of the school year.

 or email the office at firstname.lastname@example.org